omeka/omeka-s-developer/docs/key_concepts/view_helpers.md

 ## Using A View Helper

 Helpers are typically called from view scripts.
-An common example using one of Zend Framework's view helpers is the `Url`, helper, which generates a URL for a route and action:
+A common example using one of Zend Framework's view helpers is the `Url`, helper, which generates a URL for a route and action:

 ```php
 $this->url(null, ['action' => 'log'], true);